-The crisis and the conversion to limited companies necessitated rationalization and reduced costs.
-The number of employees decreased and lending was carefully controlled.
+The crisis and the conversion to limited companies necessitated rationalisation and reduced costs.
+The number of employees decreased, and lending was carefully controlled.
 By 1994, the Swedish banks were already showing considerably improved earnings, primarily as a result of reduced credit losses.

 The transition to limited companies provided the foundation for survival.